What it means to be a Chorallarie!

 The tings that didn’t work as well were very few.
 The most noticeable were the sound issues, especially at the beginning, and it would really benefit you to spend some more time with that.
 Also, I feel like, while the work had great structure, the actual narrative was really unclear.
 A lot of the interview snippets seemed unrelated to each other and overall I wasn’t sure what they were trying to accomplish.
 The only other thing I can say is totally a personal preference thing, but never use a particle dissolve, I just think it looks tacky.
 But that could be just me.

-Posted 1 year by zacht
+Posted over 3 years by zacht

 First off, your editing was excellent.
 The juxtaposition of different scenes with the audio of others was very well done.
 It’s good how you did an introduction scene, where you explained the background of the Chorallaries as well as interviewing for the student’s opinion of the Chorallaries.
 The narrative structure was very logical and wasn’t confusing at all, and I liked how you ended with their conclusion song, almost as if the whole documentary was a performance itself.
 I liked the way you interjected the choir music and Chorallaries throughout the entire video, going so far as to use it for your soundtrack.
 It helped give the film a unified theme, rather than going on confusing tangents.